 Within one of the compulsory questions, there will be 4 professional marks available which reward candidates for the layout and presentation of their answers.

 A choice of two from three written questions that are each worth 20 marks and typically test the following syllabus areas: audit evidence and financial reporting issues, practice management including ethics and quality control and reporting including completion and communication.
 Again, candidates will be expected to apply their knowledge to the scenario in order to score well.

 E Other assignments

 G Current issues and developments

 During this time you should also pay attention to the verbs used in question requirements as these indicate the number of marks available.
-For example, the verb “explain” requires a sentence and will score one mark if properly explained, whereas the verb “list” simply requires you to present information with no further explanation: this will typically only score . mark per point listed.
+For example, the requirement to “evaluate the audit risks” requires a couple of sentences and will score up to 2 marks if the matter is fully explained, whereas use of the verb “list” simply requires you to present information with no further explanation: this will typically only score ½ mark per point listed.

 Recent exams have tested fresh content from the examiner’s technical articles: for example, key audit matters were examined in December 2016, while INT candidates were tested on the audit of public sector performance information in December 2015.